ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ### typeURI (string)
 {: #typeURI}

-This value must be set to: `http://schemas.dmtf.org/cloud/audit/1.0/event`.
+This field would be set to: `http://schemas.dmtf.org/cloud/audit/1.0/event`.

 ### type (string)
 {: #type}

-This field must be set to `ActivityTracker`.
+This field would be set to `ActivityTracker`.
+{: note}

 ### observer.id (string)
 {: #observer.id}

-This field must be set to the CRN of the AT instance that the event is sent to.
+This field would be set to the CRN of the AT instance that the event is sent to.

 ### observer.typeURI (string)
 {: #observer.typeURI}

-This field must be set to `security/edge/activity-tracker`.
+This field would be set to `security/edge/activity-tracker`.